Sentencing for Criminal Charges in Wisconsin

 What is a sentencing recommendation?

 Wisconsin judges consider a variety of sentencing factors before deciding on a sentence.
-A sentencing recommendation is what your Waukesha and Milwaukee drunk driving attorneys and criminal defense attorneys have been negotiating for on your behalf throughout your entire case.
+A sentencing recommendation is what our Waukesha and Milwaukee drunk driving attorneys and criminal defense attorneys negotiate on your behalf throughout your entire case.
 This is what the state is going to ask the court to be done to you as part of sentencing.
-The recommendation may be a fine, a fine with probation, or jail or prison time.
+The recommendation may be a fine, a fine with probation, or jail time.
 Whatever it is, the state will be gearing their remarks so the judge will adopt their sentencing recommendation.

-All counties have a system where the state and defense will be arguing about what should be done.
+All counties have a system where the state and defense will argue what should be done.
 In certain counties, it is very common for the state defense to make a joint recommendation to the court about what should be done with your case.
-This means that your Milwaukee and Waukesha criminal defense team and the prosecutor agree about what should be done with the outcome of your case, and everybody is asking the same thing from the judge.
-If your case is not a joint recommendation, then your Milwaukee and Waukesha drunk driving criminal defense attorneys, after the prosecution has finished making their recommendation to the court, will have their own chance to make a recommendation to the court.
-Depending upon your case, the judge, and the state’s recommendation, your Milwaukee criminal defense attorney may make a very different recommendation to the court or very a similar recommendation to the court.
-There are a lot of reasons why your experienced criminal defense attorney may recommend something very close or very different.
-For more information about this, contact your Milwaukee or Waukesha drunk driving and criminal defense team.
+This means that your defense team and the prosecutor will have to agree on what should be done with your case.
+If your case is not a joint recommendation, then after the prosecution has finished making their recommendation to the court, we will have our own chance to make a recommendation to the court.
+Depending upon your case, the judge, and the state’s recommendation, we may make a very different recommendation to the court or very a similar recommendation to the court.
+There are a lot of reasons why an experienced criminal defense attorney may recommend something very close or very different.
+For more information about this, contact our Milwaukee drunk driving and criminal defense team.

 Addressing the Court

-After your Milwaukee and Waukesha drunk driving attorneys have finished their sentencing recommendation, you will have the opportunity to address the court directly.
-This is your chance to tell the judge, in your own words, what you have learned as a result of going through this process, and maybe to give a little more insight into your personal background along with what happened the date of the incident.
+After your attorneys have finished their sentencing recommendation, you will have the opportunity to address the court directly.
+This is your chance to tell the judge, in your own words, what you have learned as a result of going through this process, and maybe to give a little more insight into your personal background, along with what happened the date of the incident.
 There are many other details you may want to get into.
-To learn more, contact your experienced Milwaukee and Waukesha drunk driving and criminal defense attorneys today.
+To learn more, contact the drunk driving and criminal defense attorneys at Grieve Law.

 Once you are done addressing the court, it is now the judge’s turn.
-Some judges do not really ask any questions and may not even say a lot and, after a few remarks, may pronounce sentence.
+Some judges do not really ask any questions and may not even say much.
+After a few remarks, if any, they'll pronounce sentence.
 Other judges prefer to engage in a discussion with the defendant prior to issuing any kind of sentence.
 They may choose to ask you questions about your life, the incident, or a variety of other areas.
 You may choose to answer or not answer.
-Not all judges will ask you questions and sometimes they will make a number of remarks, comments, and statements before handing out a sentence.
+Not all judges will ask you questions, and sometimes they will make a number of remarks, comments, and statements before handing out a sentence.
 In general, this is your chance to listen to what the court has to say about your case.
-Keep in mind that judges hear cases similar to yours day in and day out state wide.
+Keep in mind that judges hear cases similar to yours day-in and day-out.

-Once the judge has issued a sentence, then your attorney will review any kind of post-conviction or appeal rights with you prior to leaving the court room.
+Once the judge has issued a sentence, your attorney will review any kind of post-conviction or appeal rights with you prior to leaving the court room.
 Depending on the county you are in, there may be additional paperwork to complete before you are able to leave the court room.
-These are just some of the reasons why it is very important you have experience Milwaukee or Waukesha criminal defense attorneys on your side to help you through this process to get the best results.
+These are just some of the reasons it is important you have experienced criminal defense attorneys on your side to help you get the best results.